waseemuddin/simple-cicd-project01/README.md

 ### Step 04 - Jenkins Pipeline Setup

-Now that we have set up our EC2 server, Docker, and Jenkins, let's create a simple Jenkins pipeline.
+Now that we have setup our EC2 server, Docker, and Jenkins, let's create a simple Jenkins pipeline.

 Before creating the pipeline, ensure your Git repository is up to date.
 Use the following links to update: